What a good shepherd taught me about mentoring teens

 capable of long-lasting bonds with humans

-willing to trust/follow the voice of their shepherd
+willing to trust and follow the voice of their shepherd

 better off with shepherds than hirelings